tildearrow/furnace/contribution_guide.md

 You can create pull requests as usual, however, you may be given write access to the repo which means that you can work directly in **this** repo.
 You will be given an access after at least 3 merged pull requests where at least one of them is of significant effort.

 Usual pull requests can be as short as one line, or even small fixes in this one line.
 Significant effort pull request, however, means a substantial change made to the program.
-For example: adding new chip, refactoring major feature like macros or instrument editor, structuring the big piece of code, implementing new relatively complex feature (e.g. )
+For example: adding new chip, refactoring major feature like macros or instrument editor, structuring the big piece of code, implementing new relatively complex feature (e.g. local wavetables — per-instrument wavetables).

-Please, before you start working on some big pull request, ask others (preferably in `[TBD, Discord server??? maybe]`), maybe somebody is already working on it.
+Please, before you start working on some big pull request, ask others (preferably on Discord server), maybe somebody is already working on it.

 ## Work with write access